Skip to main content

 Message settings

-This section shows the details of the message including and a visual summary of how the message was configured before delivery.
+This section shows the message configuration details and a visual summary of how the message was set up before delivery.

 • Audience - Details of the audience including: